Chris Villarrial: Professional career

 Villarrial was drafted in the fifth round (152nd overall) by Dave Wannstedt in April 1996.
 Prior to the draft, Villarrial broke the NFL Combine Bench Press Record.
 As a member of the Chicago Bears from to 1996 to 2003, Villarrial played six seasons under head coach Dick Jauron and was a two-year All-Pro player in addition to being named to the All-Joe Team.
 He paved the way for a 1,000-yard rusher every season, blocked for Anthony Thomas, who was the NFL Offensive Rookie of the Year in 2001, and was a member of an offensive line that gave up the fewest sacks in the NFL in 2001, when the Bears advanced to the NFC Divisional Playoff Game.
 He also received the Golden Bear Award, which was given to the rookie who has perfect attendance in the weight room.

-Villarrial was one of the most sought out free agents in Buffalo Bills history for head coach Mike Mularkey, and continued his streak of 1,000-yard rushers every season with the Bills.
-He was a member of an offensive line that gave up the fewest sacks in franchise history.
+In 2004, the Chicago Bears decided not to renew Villarrial’s contract and he was signed by the Buffalo Bills with head coach Mike Mularkey.
+Despite not starting, he was a member of an offensive line that gave up the fewest sacks in franchise history.
 Villarrial, who also played two seasons in Buffalo under coach Jauron, finished his NFL career with 148 starts.